HL7/fhir-shorthand/input/pagecontent/overview.md

 A few things to note about this example:

 * The order of the items (aliases, profile, value set, extension) doesn't matter.
 In FSH, you can refer to items defined before or after the current item.
 By convention, aliases appear at the beginning of a file.
 * The example assumes the items are all in one file, but they could be in separate files.
 The allocation of items to files is the author's choice.
+Aliases defined in one file can be referred to in other files.
 * Most of the rules refer to elements by their FHIR names, but when the rule refers to an element that is not at the top level, more complex paths are required.
 An example of a complex path occurs on line 10, `extension[evidenceType].valueCodeableConcept`.
 The Language Reference contains [further descriptions of paths](reference.html#fsh-paths).

-### Future Considerations

-In this introduction, we presented an overview of FSH.
-Not all features were covered.
-A complete accounting of the language is found in the [FSH Language Reference](reference.html).
+### Issue Reporting and Contribution

-While this version of FSH is capable of producing complex IGs, future versions may introduce additional features.
-Feature suggestions are welcome, and can be made [in the HL7 Jira](https://jira.hl7.org/browse/FHIR-27321?jql=project%3D%22FHIR%22%20AND%20Specification%20%3D%20%22Shorthand%20(FHIR)%20%5BFHIR-shorthand%5D%22%20).

-> **Note:** When filing issues, use project="FHIR" AND Specification = "Shorthand (FHIR) [FHIR-shorthand]".
+* FSH language issues and suggestions can be made [in the HL7 Jira](https://jira.hl7.org/browse/FHIR-27321?jql=project%3D%22FHIR%22%20AND%20Specification%20%3D%20%22Shorthand%20(FHIR)%20%5BFHIR-shorthand%5D%22%20).
+When filing FSH language or IG issues, use project="FHIR" AND Specification = "Shorthand (FHIR) [FHIR-shorthand]".

-Some of the features for FSH under consideration include (in no particular order):

-* **Slicing Support:** Currently, slicing requires the user to specify discriminator type, path, and slicing rules.
-A future version of SUSHI may handle slicing situations without explicit declarations by the user.
-However, common slicing patterns now can be captured in RuleSets, relieving the need for this feature.

-* **Multiple Language Support:** At present, FSH supports only one language at a time (it can be any language).
-In the future, FSH and SUSHI may introduce mechanisms for generating the same IG in multiple languages.

-* **Capability Statements (and other conformance resources):** The FSH language supports creation of SDs, and tools like SUSHI address creation of ImplementationGuide resources.
-However, these are not the only [conformance resources in FHIR](https://www.hl7.org/fhir/R4/conformance-module.html).
-Others include CapabilityStatement, OperationDefinition, SearchParameter, and CompartmentDefinition.
-Currently, you can create any of these types as instances; for example, using `InstanceOf: CapabilityStatement`.
-To make this easier, we provide a [downloadable template](CapabilityStatementTemplate.fsh) for a CapabilityStatement.
-There may be [other approaches](https://chat.fhir.org/#narrow/stream/215610-shorthand/topic/CapabilityStatement) that could create a CapabilityStatement more directly from requirements.
-Purpose-specific syntax could also be employed for other conformance resources such as SearchParameter and OperationDefinition.

-SUSHI issues and suggestions can be made [here](https://github.com/FHIR/sushi/issues).
+* SUSHI bugs, issues, and suggestions can be made [here](https://github.com/FHIR/sushi/issues).

+* FSH examples for inclusion in FSH Online can be contributed [here](https://github.com/FSHSchool/FSHOnline-Examples).

 **[Continue to FSH Language Specification ->](reference.html)**